hoangxoxos/myauth/README.md

 ```

 `DATABASE_URL`, JWT secrets, refresh-token configuration, SMTP settings, and Google OAuth settings are required by the current environment validation.
 Even if you are not testing email or Google OAuth, these variables must be defined for the application to start.

-Do not commit `.env` or real secrets to Git.

 ## Database and Prisma